 Take a look at this Shopify-style checkout page built using WooFunnels Funnel Builder:

-Alright!
-So in this section of the post, I'll show you the exact process to create the Shopify checkout page using WooCommerce.
+In this section of the post, I'll show you the exact process to create the Shopify checkout page in WooCommerce with the Funnel Builder.

 This is the most interesting part of the whole post, so let's dive right in.

 Get your copy of the WooFunnels Funnel Builder.

 Please note that the Funnel Builder has a Lite (free) version but we will be using the Pro version for advanced functionalities.

 Once you have made the purchase, go to your WooFunnels account and download the following two files:

 Install and activate both the plugins on your WordPress website.

 Now, go to your account and copy the license code.